 Now that you are in an inspired mood, you can also participate in this letter-writing project: “The World Needs More Love Letters.”

 Created by Hannah Brencher, here is the main idea: The world needs more love letters, so write a love letter to a stranger.

 Not a romantic love letter for couples, but a nice letter from human to human.
 Write a letter that will make someone happy.
 Then, leave the letter in a public space for someone to find.
-Here is a quick guide with more details about leaving love letters, and here is a short list of dos and don’ts.
+Here is a quick guide with more details about leaving love letters.
 There are many sample letters on the site, so you can use them for ideas.

 But what if no one speaks English where you live?
 Not to worry—there is another way you can participate in this wonderful project!
 Every month there is a featured love letter request.

 You will see the person’s name, a paragraph about them and a mailing address for their “bundle” of letters.
 (The recipient does not know they will be receiving love letters; usually a friend requests it for them.)
 Send a love letter to that address before the mailing deadline.
-Click the picture under the words “Mail Letters” here to see current love letter requests.
+You can see the current love letter requests on this page.

 8. Participate in a Postcard Exchange

 While it is nice to make a stranger happy with a letter, it is also fun to get a response to something you mail.
 A postcard exchange is a great way to send and receive mail in English!